SWorster/MistySURF2023/README.md

 - Introduction.md, an in-depth starter on Misty's operation and capabilities
 - JavaScript tutorials, adapted from those found on Misty's documentation site
+- Onboard JS basics, although we haven't worked with that extensively
 - Python tutorials, _heavily_ adapted from the JS tutorials
-- Onboard JS basics, although we haven't worked with that extensively
 - Controller guide, for how to make and program an Arduino-based joystick controller
 - Python skills, a collection of programs for Misty
+- Object detection and audio localization

 This will be continually updated throughout the summer as we continue our work.
 Here's an overview of the areas we plan on exploring further:

-- Audio localization
 - SLAM mapping
-- Onboard JS and Python
+- Onboard Python
 - Speech and conversations
-- Object detection